michaeldistler/mcp-crawl4ai-rag/README.md

 1. **Integration with Archon**: Building this system directly into [Archon](https://github.com/coleam00/Archon) to create a comprehensive knowledge engine for AI coding assistants to build better AI agents.

-2. **Multiple Embedding Models**: Expanding beyond OpenAI to support a variety of embedding models, including the ability to run everything locally with Ollama for complete control and privacy.
+2. **✅ Multiple LLM Providers**: Now supports OpenAI, Anthropic, Ollama, and Sentence Transformers for both embeddings and completions, including the ability to run everything locally with Ollama for complete control and privacy.

 3. **Advanced RAG Strategies**: Implementing sophisticated retrieval techniques like contextual retrieval, late chunking, and others to move beyond basic "naive lookups" and significantly enhance the power and precision of the RAG system, especially as it integrates with Archon.